Adventure game: Gathering and using items

 Many adventure games make use of an inventory management screen as a distinct gameplay mode.
 Players are only able to pick up some objects in the game, so the player usually knows that only objects that can be picked up are important.
 Because it can be difficult for a player to know if they missed an important item, they will often scour every scene for items.
-For games that utilize a point and click device, players will sometimes engage in a systematic search known as a "pixel hunt", trying to locate the small area on the graphic representation of the location on screen that the developers defined, which may not be obvious or only consist of a few on-screen pixels.
+For games that utilize a point and click interface, players will sometimes engage in a systematic search known as a "pixel hunt", trying to locate the small area on the graphic representation of the location on screen that the developers defined, which may not be obvious or only consist of a few on-screen pixels.
 A notable example comes from the original Full Throttle by LucasArts, where one puzzle requires instructing the character to kick a wall at a small spot, which Tim Schafer, the game's lead designer, had admitted years later was a brute force measure; in the remastering of the game, Schafer and his team at Double Fine made this puzzle's solution more obvious.
 More recent adventure games try to avoid pixel hunts by highlighting the item, or by snapping the player's cursor to the item.

 Many puzzles in these games involve gathering and using items from their inventory.
 Players must apply lateral thinking techniques where they apply real-world extrinsic knowledge about objects in unexpected ways.
 For example, by putting a deflated inner tube on a cactus to create a slingshot, which requires a player to realize that an inner tube is stretchy.
 They may need to carry items in their inventory for a long duration before they prove useful, and thus it is normal for adventure games to test a player's memory where a challenge can only be overcome by recalling a piece of information from earlier in the game.
 There is seldom any time pressure for these puzzles, focusing more on the player's ability to reason than on quick-thinking.